raintank/worldping-website/content/docs/litmus/litmus-endpoint-comparison.md

 ![Picture](/img/docs/Litmus-Endpoint-Comparison.png)

-1. `Template Variables`: The template varibales in the endpoint comparison dashboard allows multi-select of both endpoints and collectors, for a single protocol.
+1. `Template Variables`: The template variables allows multi-select of both endpoints and collectors for a single protocol.
-2. `Overall Performance`: The overall performance averages all selected collectors into a single series line, with each endpoint represented as a single series.
+2. `Overall Performance`: For each endpoint, averages all selected collectors are averaged into a single series line.
-3. `Performance by Collector`: The performance of each endpoint is shows on a per-collector basis.
+3. `Performance by Collector`: Using dynamic repeating panels, a graph is displayed for each selected collector.